sessp/CCSEPDemo/README.md

 * Open a new browser window and go to http://127.0.0.1:8080

 ## Problems
+If you're having difficulties running the programs or want Peter to do an assignment demostration of any of the branches/programs then don't hesitate to contact him 19127639@student.curtin.edu.au
 If you're having any problems feel free to contact me!
 19159700@student.curtin.edu.au